lineshdave/hadoop-projects/Pig/Total Movies Per Genre.md

 </pre>

 ### Output
-An output file part-r-00000 is created in the following HDFS directory - <i>/user/cloudera/output/handson_train/pig/movielens/genre_count</i> along with the <i>_SUCCESS</i> file to mark the successful completion and running of the above script.
-This script can be run in the GRUNT interactive Pig environment or directly from the command using the syntax "pig -f <filename>" (without the quotes and <filename> to be replaced with the actual file name).
+An output file part-r-00000 is created in the following HDFS directories - <i>/user/cloudera/output/handson_train/pig/movielens/genre_count</i> along with the <i>_SUCCESS</i> file to mark the successful completion and running of the above script.
+This script can be run in the GRUNT interactive Pig environment or directly from the command using the syntax "pig -f <i>filename</i>" (without the quotes and <i>filename</i> to be replaced with the actual file name).

 ![image](https://user-images.githubusercontent.com/19809692/27765086-f7039d68-5e76-11e7-8f81-ea5e9b6db47a.png)